-- Western example: When Jeremy from Zits accidentally says something callous to his girlfriend, the word bubble hovers between them until he's apologized sufficiently.
+- When Jeremy from Zits accidentally says something callous to his girlfriend, the word bubble hovers between them until he's apologized sufficiently.

 - Capcom considered adding Phoenix Wright to Tatsunoko vs. Capcom, with this as a special attack.
-However, the difference between the Catch Phrase in both languages ("Igiari!" versus "Objection!") meant that the US version would be a Game Breaker, so they decided to leave him out.
+However, the difference between the Catch-Phrase in both languages ("Igiari!" versus "Objection!") meant that the US version would be a Game-Breaker, so they decided to leave him out.
 It does appear in Ultimate Marvel vs. Capcom 3 in full force; the entire word is contained in a single balloon, thus solving the length problem.
 (In fact, you need to hit the opponent with the "TAKE THAT!" balloon to trigger Turnabout Mode.)

-- Also in both versions of Marvel vs. Capcom 3, Deadpool's taunt spawns a word balloon, which also damages the opponent on contact.
-Unlike Phoenix Wright's "Objection!", however, it does minimal damage, though it can be comboed into.
+- In both versions of Marvel vs. Capcom 3, Deadpool's taunt spawns a word balloon which damages the opponent on contact.
+It does minimal damage but it can be comboed into.

 - In Psychonauts, a Caustic Critic harms you with negative reviews, which appear as inkblots with stock negative phrases in them.